hpoul/timeline_charter/README.md

 There are two parts:

-1. Analyzer: Dart application which runs the analysis and simply stores key/value pairs to a given timestamp.
+1. Analyzer: Dart application which runs the analysis and simply stores key/value pairs to a given timestamp. **This has to be run from a cronjob or similar**.
 2. Web Component: Dart polymer component (which interally uses https://github.com/shutterstock/rickshaw to display the charts)